thr33per/joinpw2user/README.md

 # Problem Statement:

 You have a pwdump file of thousands of users.
-After cracking many with hashcat, you are left with a hashcat.potfile that is in the format of hash:password but is not tied to the usernames in the original list.
+After cracking many with hashcat, you are left with a hashcat.potfile that is in the format of hash:password, but is not tied to the usernames in the original list.

 **Sample pwdump.txt**
 ```